THE DOVER WAR MEMORIAL PROJECT

 note: R. Easton, coffin bearer, was Maggie S-K's granddad

-Amongst the mourners at her funeral were her husband, Mr A Marsh, her brother, and Mr Alfred Thomas W Lund, her son-in-law, married to her daughter Edith.
+Amongst the mourners at her funeral were her husband, Mr. Albert Marsh, her brother, and Mr. Alfred Thomas W Lund, her son-in-law, married to her daughter Edith.

 Wills, J. C, H. M., H. A., V. and B. J.

 Hilda, aged 22, daughter of James and Hilda, and married to Private Ronald Mills, also died.
-They were buried at Charlton on 18th June, in neighbouring graves; Brian and his parents in one, 2 T3, his brother and sisters in another, 2 T7.
-Another son, Frederick, and Horace's fiancee Lille Crofts, were among the many mourners at the graveside.
-Frederick had been fighting abroad, and like his brother Douglas had notThe Wills family, courtesy Lynda Mackintosh been in the house when the mine fell.
+They were buried at Charlton, Dover on 18 June, in neighbouring graves; Brian and his parents in one, 2 T3, his brother and sisters in another, 2 T7.
+Another son, Frederick, and Horace's fiancée Lille Crofts, were among the many mourners at the graveside.
+Frederick had been fighting abroad, and like his brother Douglas had notThe Wills family, courtesy Lynda Mackintosh been in the house when the mine fell

 *